Tony Martin (British singer): Black Sabbath, The Eternal Idol, Headless Cross and Tyr (1987–90)

 During the recording of The Eternal Idol (1987), Martin was brought in to re-record Ray Gillen's tracks, alongside former Electric Light Orchestra drummer Bev Bevan who had previously been in Black Sabbath during 1983–84 on the Born Again tour.

 Martin had been contacted by Black Sabbath to replace Glenn Hughes the year previous.
 He secured his place in the band after a successful audition singing the track "The Shining".
 Before the release of the new album, Black Sabbath accepted an offer to play six shows at Sun City, South Africa during the apartheid era.
 During this period Geezer Butler was coerced into rejoining the band with Bev Bevan remaining on drums.
-The band was supposed to play a music festival in Plymouth on 18 July, but Butler backed out at the last minute but Martin and Sabbath had been in rehearsals on 14–16 July in preparation.
+The band was supposed to play a music festival in Plymouth on 18 July, but Butler backed out at the last minute even though Martin and Sabbath had been in rehearsals from 14–16 July in preparation.

 The band drew criticism from activists and artists involved with Artists United Against Apartheid, who had been boycotting South Africa since 1985.
 Bev Bevan refused to play the shows, and was replaced by Terry Chimes, formerly of The Clash.
 After nearly a year in production, Martin's debut with Sabbath The Eternal Idol was released on 8 December 1987 and ignored by contemporary reviewers.
 On-line internet era reviews were mixed.
 AllMusic said that "Martin's powerful voice added new fire" to the band, and the album contained "some of Iommi's heaviest riffs in years".

 The album would stall at No. 66 in the UK, peaking at 168 in the US.
 Sabbath toured in support of Eternal Idol in Germany, Italy and for the first time, Greece.
 Unfortunately, in part because of a backlash from promoters over the South Africa incident, other European shows were cancelled.
 Bassist Dave Spitz left the band shortly before the tour, and was replaced by Jo Burt, formerly of Virginia Wolf.

-Following the poor commercial performance of The Eternal Idol, Black Sabbath were dropped by Vertigo Records and Warner Bros.
+Following the poor commercial performance of The Eternal Idol, Black Sabbath was dropped by Vertigo Records and Warner Bros.
 Records, and signed with I.R.S.
 Records.
 The band took time off in 1988, returning in August to begin work on their next album.
 As a result of the recording troubles with Eternal Idol, Tony Iommi opted to produce the band's next album himself.
 "It was a completely new start", Iommi said.
 "I had to rethink the whole thing, and decided that we needed to build up some credibility again".
 Iommi enlisted ex-Rainbow drummer Cozy Powell, long-time keyboardist Geoff Nicholls and session bassist Laurence Cottle, and rented a "very cheap studio in England".